-In order to maintain the capital structure, the Fund's policy is to monitor the level of subscriptions and redemptions relative to the assets that it expects to be able to liquidate immediately, and adjust the amount of distributions that the Fund pays to unitholders.
-Fund Manager monitor capital on the basis of the value of net assets attributable to unitholders.
+In order to maintain the capital structure, the Fund's policy is to monitor the level of subscriptions and redemptions relative to the assets that it expects to be able to liquidate immediately, and adjust the amount of distributions that the Fund pays to Unitholders.
+Fund Manager monitor capital on the basis of the value of equity attributable to Unitholders.